mandeepsingh9773/linkedin-extension/README.md

 This should create a production bundle for your extension, ready to be zipped and published to the stores.

-## Hey, this Mandeep here is my Submission for the task !
+## Hey, this is Mandeep!

-It was a intresting task to perform and I have completed it in the given time frame.
+It was a intresting application to make and got to learn about new things !

-## Assignment Submission Video :
+## Explaination Video :

 [![Video Thumbnail](https://img.youtube.com/vi/NAm8uJFaCA0/0.jpg)](https://www.youtube.com/watch?v=NAm8uJFaCA0&autoplay=1)